satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T09_Write_And_Run_Your_Own_Yarn_Java_Program_Poll_Result_Analysis.md

 To change to mounted directories, type `cd /media/` and press Enter.
 Now, type `ls` and press Enter to bring up a list of shared folders.
 This should show `sf_Desktop` as an entry.
 This means that you can access ~/Desktop of your computer from within Hortonworks Sandbox VM.

 ####Copy JAR to hue Home Directory
-We are going to run our YARN Job as `hue` user.
+We are going to run our MapReduce Job as `hue` user.
 So, we need to copy the `UtopiaVoteCount.jar` to that user's home directory `/usr/lib/hue`, with permissions for `hue` to execute the same.

 In the command prompt, enter the command `cp /media/sf_Desktop/UtopiaVoteCount.jar /usr/lib/hue/` and press Enter.

 Now, enter the command `cd /usr/lib/hue/ ; chmod 777 UtopiaVoteCount.jar` and press Enter.
 This will make the JAR file readable and executable by all.

 ####Test Input Data Setup
-For our YARN job to execute, we need test input data.
+For our MapReduce job to execute, we need test input data.
 The test input data is nothing but a set of files, having multiple lines, one name in each line.
 So, go to [File Browser](http://localhost:8000/filebrowser/) and create a directory `VoteCountInput` under `/user/hue` directory.
 Inside the directory, create two files booth-1.txt and booth-2.txt with sample contents (Multiple lines, one name in each line).

-####Fire YARN Job Execution
+####Fire MapReduce Job Execution
-We are going to run our YARN Job as `hue` user.
+We are going to run our MapReduce Job as `hue` user.
 Let us now change to the user `hue` by typing `su - hue` command pressing enter.
 Now, you are the user `hue`.

-Now, we can use `yarn` command to fire the job.
+Now, we can use `hadoop jar` command to fire the job.
 Run the following command :

 ```
-yarn jar UtopiaVoteCount.jar /user/hue/VoteCountInput /user/hue/VoteCountOutput
+hadoop jar UtopiaVoteCount.jar /user/hue/VoteCountInput /user/hue/VoteCountOutput
 ```

 Seeing the way the program is written, the above command means that the input files lie in /user/hue/VoteCountInput directory and the output will be produced in /user/hue/VoteCountOutput directory in HDFS.

-####Monitor YARN Job Execution
+####Monitor MapReduce Job Execution
 You can monitor the progress of the triggered job using [Job Browser](http://localhost:8000/jobbrowser/).
 If you wish, you could take a peek into the generated log files.

 ![Job Progress](images/tutorial-09/job_progress.png "Job Progress")